Welcome to today's edition of the Rush 24-7 podcast.

 And that is Bush's fault.

-It's out Snerdley, I'm not by the way, Snerdley, you owe me big time because it happened on Saturday in the Boston Globe.
+By the way, Snerdley, you owe me big time because it happened on Saturday in the Boston Globe.

-And hit happen on Saturday.
+And it happened on Saturday.

-It now looks as if the Democrats could well take back at least one House of Congress, maybe even two, but is this a fate to be wished upon them?
+Our old buddy Robert Kuttner in the Boston Globe, it now looks as if the Democrats could well take back at least one House of Congress, maybe even two, but is this a fate to be wished upon them?

 A fate to be wished.

-He says, I've I've heard smart people argue that George W. Bush has left such a mess that maybe the Democrats would be better off just letting the mess fall on the Republicans in 2008.
+He says, I've heard smart people argue that George W. Bush has left such a mess that maybe the Democrats would be better off just letting the mess fall on the Republicans in 2008.

 After all, there seems to be no good way out of Iraq.